Live Chat Now

 Bachelor’s Degree in Accounting can provide the foundation for understanding business operations, economics, accounting information systems, tax considerations and management – and is often required for most mid-level accounting positions.
 These roles can include:

-As a financial analyst, you might advise an organization on investment opportunities based on analysis of financial data, economic trends, valuation and other variables.
-Some financial analysts work for investment firms and advise individual or institutional investors on strategies to achieve the best returns.
+• Financial Analyst: As a financial analyst, you might advise an organization on investment opportunities based on analysis of financial data, economic trends, valuation and other variables.
+Some financial analysts work for investment firms and provide financial advice to individual or institutional investors.

-Credit analysts are typically employed by banks, credit card companies, mortgage lenders and investment firms.
-The primary function of the job is to analyze the credit worthiness of individuals or entities seeking to borrow funds in line with certain repayment terms.
+• Credit Analyst: Credit analysts are typically employed by banks, credit card companies, mortgage lenders and investment firms.
+The primary function of the job is to analyze the credit worthiness of individuals or entities seeking to borrow money in line with certain repayment terms.

-The role of budget analyst centers on reviewing budget proposals, conducting cost-benefit analyses and recommending appropriate funding levels.
-They will also prepare periodic and annual reports and present their finding to leadership.
+• Budget Analyst: The role of budget analyst centers on reviewing budget proposals, conducting cost-benefit analyses and recommending appropriate funding levels.
+They will also prepare periodic and annual reports and present their findings to leadership.

-Auditors may work for a company to conduct internal audits or be employed by a third-party provider that conducts audits for outside companies.
-One of the key roles of the auditor is to examine a company’s financial statements and records to ensure they are fairly presented and truly represent the financial position of the company.
-There is an opportunity to specialize your auditing career by discipline (tax, risk, fraud, etc.) or by industry such as public accounting, government auditing or not-for-profit organizations.
+• Auditor: Auditors examine a company’s financial statements and records to ensure they are fairly presented and truly represent the financial position of the company.
+They may work within a company to conduct internal audits or work for a third-party provider as an external auditor for outside companies.
+There is an opportunity to specialize your auditing career by discipline (tax, risk, fraud, etc.) or by industry such as public accounting, government auditing or non-profit organizations.
+The Certified Internal Auditor (CIA) is a credential earned by accountants who’ve chosen to specialize in internal auditing.

 Entry-Level Accounting Careers